|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crash Landed December 4, 1950

-Built by Chance Vought Aircraft Division in Stratford, Connecticut.
+Built by Vought Aircraft Division of United Aircraft in Stratford, Connecticut.
 Contract Number: 2720.
-Accepted by the United States Navy (USN) on June 18, 1945, delivered on June 20, 1945.
+On June 18, 1945 accepted by the United States Navy (USN).
+On June 20, 1945 delivered to the United States Navy (USN) as F4U-4 Corsair Bureau Number 82050.

-During June 1945, based at NAS San Diego then shipped during July 1945.
-Minor repairs were performed during August 1945.
-During September 1945 assigned to VBF-19 based at NAS North Island then to NAS Barber's Point until the end of the year.
+During June 1945 based at NAS San Diego.
+In July 1945 shipped overseas.
+During August 1945, minor repairs were performed on this Corsair.
+In September 1945 assigned to Fighter Bombing Squadron 19 (VBF-19) based at NAS North Island then to NAS Barber's Point until the end of the year.

 While flying in formation over the target, F4U Corsair 97231 piloted by Ensign Jesse L. Brown was presumably hit by ground fire or small arms fire and reported losing oil pressure and selected a snow covered flat open area to the west of the Chosin Reservoir to make a force landing.
 During the force landing, Brown sustained injuries and the lower half of his body was trapped inside the cockpit preventing him from extricating himself from the aircraft.